rubytogether/rubytogether.org/app/views/news/2016-11-30-november-2016-monthly-update.html.md

 ## bundler news

-This month bundler and [bundler.io](bundler.io) got an array of documentation fixes / updates, due in large part to our new bundler contributor [@colby-swandale](https://github.com/colby-swandale).
+This month bundler and [bundler.io](bundler.io) got an array of documentation fixes / updates, due in large part to our new contributor [@colby-swandale](https://github.com/colby-swandale).

 Bundler got a [Request For Comments](https://github.com/bundler/rfcs) repo, inspired by the one utilized by [Rust](https://www.rust-lang.org/en-US/).
-[Fixed](https://github.com/bundler/bundler/pull/5176) outdated not listing all outdated gems.
-And [fixed](https://github.com/bundler/bundler/pull/5213) an `ObjectBoundsExceededError` with [Rubinius](https://rubinius.com/).
+We fixed [outdated not listing all outdated gems](https://github.com/bundler/bundler/pull/5176).
+And we also [fixed an `ObjectBoundsExceededError`](https://github.com/bundler/bundler/pull/5213) on [Rubinius](https://rubinius.com/).

 As mentioned last month, Bundler 1.13 shipped with [`required_ruby_version` support](http://bundler.io/blog/2016/09/08/bundler-1-13.html) for Gemfiles containing a `ruby` declaration.
 Building on that, we hoped to release 1.14 with automatic support for the currently running Ruby version.

-While @segiddins [nobly attempted](https://github.com/bundler/bundler/pull/5013) to implement it, we ran into a plethora of edge cases and problems with backwards compatibility.
-We'll aim to post a longer writeup of the situation on [the Bundler blog](https://bundler.io/blog) soon.
+Over the last two months or so, the Bundler team has been discussing and experimenting with different ways to handle Gemfiles without an explicit `ruby`.
+The heroic @segiddins [attempted to implement](https://github.com/bundler/bundler/pull/5013) our rough consensus for the feature, but we ran into a plethora of edge cases and problems with backwards compatibility.
+In the end, we went back to the drawing board and designed a new way to handle it that should be much better.

-In the meantime, the workaround for now is to put `ruby RUBY_VERSION` in your `Gemfile`.
-Now that we've concluded that automatic Ruby version management needs to wait for Bundler 2.0, we'll be able to release 1.14 very soon.
+Downside: this work delayed Bundler 1.14, and now we're going to ship 1.14 without automatic Ruby locking.
+Upside: it will be a much better feature when it's done.
+Hooray.

 In total, 11 authors pushed 59 commits to Bundler last month.
 61 files changed and there were 1,990 additions and 1,629 deletions.